Singh-Lab/dSPRINT/docs/01_download_data.md

 - `--cores 1` flag, to be a good citizen on the head node of the cluster (since it is a shared resource after all)
-- `--use-conda` flag, since a couple of rules in this list, in the particular the ones involving [run-hmmer](!https://github.com/Singh-Lab/run-hmmer) are run in an isolated Python 2.7 conda environment.
+- `--use-conda` flag, since a couple of rules in this list, in the particular the ones involving [run-hmmer](https://github.com/Singh-Lab/run-hmmer) are run in an isolated Python 2.7 conda environment.
-- `--dryrun` flag, in case you copy-pasted the above command without paying attention!
-Review the steps that Snakemake is about to take, remove the `--dryrun` flag, and let things run.
+- `--dryrun` flag, just to make sure you're paying attention!
+This will tell Snakemake to list what rules it is going to run, without actually running them.
+Review these rules, remove the `--dryrun` flag, and let things run.

+This step can take anywhere between 10 and 30 minutes.